DarianaGuev/DarianaGuev/README.md

-Hi, I'm studen in Software Engineer from Mexico:)
+Hi, I'm student in Software Engineer from Mexico:)

  👀 I’m interested in mobile application development